isnihal/isnihal/README.md

 - 🌱 I’m currently exploring [visionOS](https://developer.apple.com/visionos/) 
 - 👯 Looking to collaborate on innovative iOS projects that push the boundaries of what's possible.

+### 😄 Pronouns: He/Him

 ### 📫 How to reach me

 - **LinkedIn:** [isnihal](https://www.linkedin.com/in/isnihal/)
 - **Email:** nihalismailk@gmail.com

-### 📚 I believe in continuous learning and sharing knowledge.
+### 🎓 I believe in continuous learning and sharing knowledge.
 Here are some articles I've written:

 - [SwiftLint](https://medium.com/@isnihal/simple-guide-to-adding-swiftlint-to-your-xcode-project-11d2ed20da26): Elevate your project with SwiftLint that automates Swift code standard enforcement, enhancing code quality and consistency.
 - [Automatic grammar agreement](https://medium.com/@isnihal/simple-guide-to-automatic-grammar-agreement-in-swift-19f4f1122e1a): Explore an elegant way to automatically inflict grammar rules using the power of Swift.